schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide/index.md

 I like to use [Quad9](https://quad9.org/) DNS as system DNS servers.
 Only clear and guest networks will use these.
 We'll configure Unbound (DNS resolver) to securely lookup DNS through VPN tunnels.

 For the domain, I like to use an internal subdomain of a domain I own.
-I consider `local.lan` pattern a relic of the past.
+You should consider the `local.lan` pattern a relic of the past.
 To prevent local network architecture being leaked, we'll configure Unbound to to treat `corp.example.com` as private domain.

-Click `Next`.

 ### Wizard: Time Server Information